DavidMysteriousLi/DavidMysteriousLi/README.md

 # Hi there, It's David! 👋

 Welcome to my github account!
-Here you can find projects that I love coding on in my free time.
+Here you can find projects that I love coding on in my free time and my notes/resources for learning

 - 💬 Ask me about anything :D
 - 😄 Pronouns: he/him